damonkelley/pattern-matcher/README.md

 ### Usage

-The command will read from stdin and write matches to stdout.
+The script will read from stdin and write to stdout.
 If it encounters an error, a message will be written to stderr.

 There are 2 ways to run the script.

-#####  Option 1: Install the package and expose the `entry_point`
+#####  Option 1: Install the package and expose the `entry_point` command.

 ```sh
 $ python[3] setup.py install